YisusGaming/yisus-c-style/README.md

 In short, it's a simple library that provides some utilities like macros and functions.
 More over, it's the way I use to write and format my C code.

+2025 edit: So, this thing is very old.
+I still keep it around because I usually use cproj.
+Yeeep...

 ### Project Features
 * A Dynamic String implementation.
 * Custom type definitions.